akileez/json-colorz/README.md

 [![experimental][stability-image]][stability-url]
 [![Downloads][downloads-image]][downloads-url]

-> display a json/object in the console with colorz.
+> display a json or javascript object in the console with colorz.

 ## Why?
 [Jsome](https://www.npmjs.com/package/jsome) uses [chalk](https://www.npmjs.com/package/chalk), has a command line interface and can be used in the browser.
 Json-colorz uses [colorz](https://www.npmjs.com/package/colorz), does not have a cli and is not configured to run in the browser.
-The motivation here was to stress test colorz and ensure that all my requirements were met.
-Jsome (and now, json-colorz) proved to be the module which would push `colorz` to its limits.
+The motivation here was to stress test `colorz` and  jsome (json-colorz) proved to be the module which would push `colorz` to its limits.

-I have been on a crusade to "eat my own cooking", so base tools like chalk, [moment](), [lodash](), [async](), etc are being phased out for home grown solutions.
-This process has enhanced my learning experience

-So I advocate to you, the user, USE [JSOME](https://github.com/Javascipt/Jsome).
-If you like this version, then star [JSOME](https://github.com/Javascipt/Jsome).
+So, I advocate to you, the user, USE [JSOME](https://github.com/Javascipt/Jsome).
+If you like this version, :+1:, but then go star [JSOME](https://github.com/Javascipt/Jsome).
 All credit for this code goes to Jsome author, [Khalid REHIOUI](https://www.npmjs.com/~javascript).
+What changes I have made are particular to my use case senarios.
+And I don't care much about stars and ratings.

 ## Installation
 ```bash